Minimonium/infra/README.md

 * Configure `example.htpasswd` into `.htpasswd` for admin services auth.
 * Configure `example.gitlab.rb` into `gitlab.rb`.
 * Add certs for Traefik into `core/config/certs/infra.{crt,key}`
+* To Configure Docker Registry
-* Add auth for Docker Registry into `core/config/auth/.htpasswd`
+  * Add auth for Docker Registry into `core/config/registry/auth/.htpasswd`
+  * View [DOCS](/docs/registry) for additional setup

 For the basic infratructure deployment use: